NiRbHaYsInGh30/about/README.md

 Developer
 ---------

-This  is my playground where I experiment, learn, and showcase my journey through the realms of software development and computer science.
+This  is my playground where I experiment, learn, and showcase my journey through the realms of development

 * 🌍  I'm based in New Delhi
 * 🖥️  See my portfolio at [under construction](http://myapp.com)